CPtoolsadmin/ConcurRecipes/ereceipts-recipe.markdown

 #### Accessing the eReceipt API:
 Unlike all the other Concur API endpoints, eReceipt requires the Concur Platform team to configure your sandbox to enable access.
 You can make that request from the Support Page [here](https://developer.concur.com/docs-and-resources/support).
 Remember to include the name of the Concur representative you with whom you are working in the form.

-The POST fields required for the eReceipt endpoint is located in the official Concur developer page [here](https://developer.concur.com/receipts/post-receipt), and test it out in our Swagger page [here](https://www.concursolutions.com/api/docs/index.html).
+The POST fields required for the eReceipt endpoint are located in the official Concur developer page [here](https://developer.concur.com/receipts/post-receipt), and test it out in our Swagger page [here](https://www.concursolutions.com/api/docs/index.html).

 ##### Important